Pole11/FreeRTOS-port-renesas-R9A02G021/README.md

 Then you also need to initialise the hardware.
 Regarding this, look into the Smart Configurator and the official documentation (you can find it in `src/smc_gen/r_bsp/doc/en/*.pdf`.

+NB: if you do not like this approach, you can use keep the vector table as is and modify the code in the `freertos_risc_v_application_exception_handler`.

 ## Facts that might interest you

 - Fact 1: changing the configuration defined in the headers does not affect the speed at which interrupts are fired.
 This is handled by the FreeRTOS port.